djl11/PWCNetTensorFlow/README.md

 # PWC_Net_TensorFlow

-Tensorflow implementation of Pyramid, Warping and Cost Volume Networks based on the [paper](https://arxiv.org/abs/1709.02371) presented at CVPR 2018.'\n'
+Tensorflow implementation of Pyramid, Warping and Cost Volume Networks based on the [paper](https://arxiv.org/abs/1709.02371) presented at CVPR 2018.<br />
-Currently, main.py simply downloads the FlyingChairs Dataset and starts training, following the schedule outlined in the [paper](https://arxiv.org/abs/1709.02371).'\n'
+Currently, main.py simply downloads the FlyingChairs Dataset and starts training, following the schedule outlined in the [paper](https://arxiv.org/abs/1709.02371).<br />
-This code could easily be adapted to train on other datasets though.'\n\n'
+This code could easily be adapted to train on other datasets though.<br /><br />

 ## Tested Environment

-Ubuntu 16.04
+Ubuntu 16.04<br />
-Python3
+Python3<br />
-Tensorflow 1.8
+Tensorflow 1.8<br />
-Cuda 9.0
+Cuda 9.0<br />

 ## Usage